Structure of Triadic Relations in Multiplex Networks: Defining Multiplex Clustering Coefficients Using Auxiliary Networks

-produces a vector with entries equal to $1$ for nodes that belong to the basis vector and $0$ for nodes that do not.
-Consequently, $\mathbf{M}_{SM}$ is particularly interesting, because it is related to the weighted adjacency matrix of the aggregated graph for $\beta=\gamma=1$.
-That is,
+produces a vector whose entries are equal to $1$ for nodes that belong to the basis vector and which are equal to $0$ for nodes that do not belong to that vector.
+Consequently, $\mathcal{M}_{SM}$ is related to the weighted adjacency matrix of the aggregated graph for $\beta=\gamma=1$.
+To be precise, we obtain the following relation:

-One can also write the multiplex clustering coefficient induced by Eq.~(2) in terms of the auxiliary supra-adjacency matrix by considering Eq.~(3), which is a simplified version of the equation that counts cycles only in one direction:
+One can also write the multiplex clustering coefficient induced by Eq.~{\bf\ref{taw}} in terms of the auxiliary supra-adjacency matrix by considering Eq.~{\bf\ref{tawsimple}}, which is a simplified version of the equation that counts cycles only in one direction.
+This yields

 The matrix $\mathcal{M}_{M}$ is not symmetric, which implies that the associated graph is a directed supra-graph.
 Nevertheless, the clustering coefficient induced by $\mathcal{M}_{M}$ is the same as that induced by its transpose $\mathcal{M}_{M}^T$ if $\mathcal{A}$ is symmetric.